 Taking a look back first, we see that the company grew revenue by an impressive 47% last year.
 The strong recent performance means it was also able to grow revenue by 238% in total over the last three years.
 So we can start by confirming that the company has done a great job of growing revenue over that time.

 Shifting to the future, estimates from the analysts covering the company suggest revenue should grow by 148% per year over the next three years.
 That's shaping up to be materially higher than the 16% per annum growth forecast for the broader industry.

-With this information, we can see why Big Technologies is trading at such a high P/E compared to the market.
-It seems most investors are expecting this strong growth to continue and are willing to pay more for the stock.
+With this in mind, it's not hard to understand why Luminar Technologies' P/S is high relative to its industry peers.
+It seems most investors are expecting this strong future growth and are willing to pay more for the stock.

-As we suspected, our examination of Big Technologies revealed its three-year earnings trends are contributing to its high P/E, given they look better than current market expectations.
-Right now shareholders are comfortable with the P/E as they are quite confident earnings aren't under threat.
-Unless the recent medium-term conditions change, they will continue to provide strong support to the share price.
+Our look into Luminar Technologies shows that its P/S ratio remains high on the merit of its strong future revenues.
+Right now shareholders are comfortable with the P/S as they are quite confident future revenues aren't under threat.
+Unless these conditions change, they will continue to provide strong support to the share price.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.